sanderyang/CS490---WebAndMobileProgramming/README.md

 # sy-CS4900002
-For CS 490 0002
+Web and Mobile Programming Course

 /*******
-Special repository for CS 490 (Web and Mobile Programming) course.
+This is a special repository for my Web and Mobile Programming course
 *******/

+This will display several assignments for this course.
+For reference, you can view the WIKI for more detailed information regarding each week's assignment.
+Each assignment is listed by ICP_#.